unpush/typist/lib/m.typ

 months.
 Maybe Mr. Smith remembers that most building became better in September but both November and December seemed to be much behind.
-Monday morning my mail box became blocked by urgen requests of many families that small-sized homes be built.
+Monday morning my mail box became blocked by urgent requests of many families that small-sized homes be built.
 Some jobs may begin to come now from the Chamber of Commerce members.\P
 (10) Rhythmic Review\I
 I said, "Never promise to take much money to such places."\D *
 *M2*
                         Lesson M2\B
 (1) Warming-Up Drill\I
 How do I lose if I read a book that doesn't have much in it?\D (2) Balanced Keyboard Drill\I